 Please note: students who have taken B8377 (Value Investing Term A) or B7377 (EMBA Value Investing) cannot take B8378 (Value Investing with Legends).

-Robert Heilbrunn Professor Emeritus of Asset Management and Finance
+Robert Heilbrunn Professor Emeritus of Finance and Asset Management

-Professor Bruce C. N. Greenwald holds the Robert Heilbrunn Professorship of Finance and Asset Management at Columbia Business School and is the academic Director of the Heilbrunn Center for Graham & Dodd Investing.
-Described by the New York Times as "a guru to Wall Street's gurus," Greenwald is an authority on value investing with additional expertise in productivity and the economics...
+Professor Bruce C. N. Greenwald is the Robert Heilbrunn Professor Emeritus of Finance and Asset Management at Columbia Business School and the academic Director of the Heilbrunn Center for Graham & Dodd Investing.
+Described by the New York Times as "a guru to Wall Street's gurus," Greenwald is an authority on value investing with additional expertise in productivity and the...